• Skip to primary navigation

 A fun variation is to make mini King Cakes.

 Enjoy these tasty King Cakes!
-There is no better way to enjoy Fat Tuesday than starting your day with a miniature King Cake!
+There is no better way to enjoy Fat Tuesday than to start your day with a miniature King Cake!

 Filling Variations